department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 A VA regional office determines eligibility in cases where the Veteran had:
 - Undesirable, bad conduct, and any other type of discharge other than honorable <b>or</b>
 - Multiple discharges of varying character

-#### Members of the United States Armed Forces who died on active duty

 #### Spouses and dependents